 Gerry Duddy, Public banking Forum of Ireland – Community Banking in an Irish Context

 Gerry Duddy is Secretary of the Public Banking Forum of Ireland (PBFI) and undertakes research for the Forum, which he has been involved with since 2014.

 Bridget Meehan – Democratising finance with mutual banking

 Bridget Meehan is a left activist and writer, and is co-founder of the Northern Mutual campaign for a mutual bank in the north of Ireland.

 Neasa Hourigan, T.D. – A new context for public banking

 Neasa is the Irish Green Party Spokesperson on Finance.
-She plans to speak on the need to ensure regional and under-served community access to banking services, with a view to establishing a material public banking system.
+She spoke on the need to ensure regional and under-served community access to banking services, with a view to establishing a material public banking system.